imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `components/`

 - `Navbar.tsx`: Navigation bar component with theme toggle functionality and app branding.
-- `EditorLayout.tsx`: The main UI component that assembles the different panels (Navigator, Code Editor, Canvas, Inspector).
-It manages the resizing and collapsing state for these panels.
-It also triggers the rendering process by calling `renderCodeToAst`.
+- `EditorLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Canvas, Inspector).
+It manages the resizing and collapsing state for these panels using react-resizable-panels.
+It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.

 ##### `Canvas/`